-Geographical branding is especially important in the tourism industry. it emphasizes on the characteristic traits of a particular geographical area like country, state or city and portrays them in a positive light in the eyes of the people.
+Geographical branding is especially important in the tourism industry.
+It emphasizes the characteristic traits of a particular geographical area like a country, state, or city and portrays them in a positive light in the eyes of the people.

 This gives the customers reasons to visit that place.
-Claiming a particular cuisine as being unique to that particular area for highlighting the unique history is part of geographical branding.
+Claiming a particular cuisine as being unique to that particular area for highlighting its unique history is part of geographical branding.

-For example, Amsterdam has marveled in geographical branding by creating the “I Amsterdam” sign in the city.
-This has enabled tourists to turn their attention away from the red-light district of the city and focus more on the rich cultural diversity of the region.
+For example, Amsterdam has marveled at geographical branding by creating the “I Amsterdam” sign in the city.
+This has enabled tourists to turn their attention away from the city’s red-light district and focus more on the region’s rich cultural diversity.

-As the name suggests, service branding focuses more on companies that offer services to their customers than on product manufacturers.
-Customers are emphasized in this type of branding and companies promise to provide their clients with the best services.
+As the name suggests, service branding focuses more on companies offering services to their customers than product manufacturers.
+Customers are emphasized in this type of branding, and companies promise to provide their clients with the best services.

 Even though all kinds of branding focus on customer interactions, service branding goes a step further in this aspect and makes all possible efforts to not alienate their clients.

 Service branding emphasizes perceived value addition to customer support.
 Customer service is enhanced with service branding by handing out goodies and extras to the customers.